-Entering the water by jumping in, or throwing people into the water, risks collision with an unseen underwater object or with a boat on the water, or illness from waterborne diseases.
-Crews are strongly discouraged from jumping into, or throwing others into, the water
+Entering the water by jumping in, or throwing people into the water, risks collision with an unseen underwater object or with a boat on the water.
+Crews are strongly discouraged from jumping into, or throwing others into, the water.

 7.3 At the end of the race